SteemCommunity/steem/doc/building.md

 This will only build `steemd`.

-## Building on Windows with CSL and CLion
+## Building on Windows with WSL and CLion

 To install WSL and set it up for CLion, follow this guide: https://www.jetbrains.com/help/clion/how-to-use-wsl-development-environment-in-clion.html